Top Tourist Attractions

-- Current passport (minimum validity for 06 months until the planned date of return and minimum two blank pages for visa stamp) with all old passports.
+- The current passport (with a minimum validity of 06 months until the scheduled return date and at least 02 blank pages for visa stamping) and all former passports.

-Please note: photo should not more than 03 months old and should not be used in any of the previous visas.
-Applicant’s ear must be visible in his/her photo.
+Please keep in mind that the photo should not be older than 03 months and should not have been used in any previous visa applications.

 - Birth certificate / NID copy of children (if travel with family)

 - Copy of a marriage certificate or a divorce certificate (as per religion).
 For widows, a copy of the death certificate is necessary.

 Please note: If applicant apply with family but his/ her name is not mentioned in the spouse’s passport or vice versa then marriage certificate copy is mandatory.

 For Business Person: For proprietorships, partnerships, and limited companies, a trade license (renewal) and a company’s letterhead pad (02 blank pages) are necessary.

 - Additional documents for partnership: Business agreement/deed copy.